awsdocs/aws-greengrass-developer-guide/doc_source/telemetry.md

 You can enable or disable the telemetry feature for a Greengrass core device\.
 AWS IoT Greengrass uses [shadows](https://docs.aws.amazon.com/iot/latest/developerguide/iot-device-shadows.html) to manage the telemetry configuration\.
 Your changes take effect immediately when the core has a connection to AWS IoT Core\.

-The telemetry agent publishes data using the MQTT protocol with a quality of service \(QoS\) level of 0, which means that it doesn't confirm delivery or retry publishing attempts\.
+The telemetry agent publishes data using the MQTT protocol with a quality of service \(QoS\) level of 0\.
+This means that it doesn't confirm delivery or retry publishing attempts\.
 Telemetry messages share an MQTT connection with other messages for subscriptions destined for AWS IoT Core\.

-Aside from your data link costs, the data transfer from the core to AWS IoT Core is free because the agent publishes to an AWS reserved topic\.
+Aside from your data link costs, the data transfer from the core to AWS IoT Core is no charge\.
+This is because the agent publishes to an AWS reserved topic\.
 However, depending on your use case, you might incur costs when you receive or process the data\.

 ### Requirements<a name="configure-telemetry-settings-reqs"></a>